waTInc/best-panel-admins/README.md

 # Awesome panel admins
-here is the best and free panel admins for backends developers if you find a new one and its free, add it to the list :)
+here is the best and free panel admins for backends developers.

+if you find a new one and its free, add it to the list :)

 ### 🗃️ Panel Admin

 <details>